Studies: Automated safety systems are preventing car crashes

 Because there were only 40 fatal crashes in the data, researchers used a simpler analysis that didn’t control for differences in drivers’ ages, genders, insurance risk and other factors for those crashes.
 They found the technology cut the fatal crash rate by 86 percent.

-That’s probably high, said Jessica Cicchino, the institute’s vice president for research, but even if lane-keeping systems cut such crashes by half it would be significant, she said.
-Cicchino said about a quarter of traffic fatalities involve a vehicle drifting into another lane.
+That’s probably high, said Jessica Cicchino, the institute’s vice president for research, but even if lane-keeping systems cut such crashes in by just half it would be significant.
+About a quarter of traffic fatalities involve a vehicle drifting into another lane, she said.

 “Now we have evidence that this technology really can save lives and has the potential to prevent thousands of deaths once it’s on every vehicle,” Cicchino said.